20minutes/colette/readme.md

 /* => will compile to my_criticalcss_file.css */
 ```

-and then simply include the compiled css file into your template
+and then simply include the compiled CSS file into your template
 (do not forget the `<style>` tag around your `include`!):

 ```twig